meireles/fia/README.md

 # Introduction to fia
 Jose Eduardo Meireles

+The only goal of the `fia` package is to programatically download FIA data.

 ### Installation

 The easiest way to get the `fia` package is to install from the github repository.